 The word “blue” not only refers to a color.
 In English, to be “blue” can also mean to be sad.
 In fact, the color blue is frequently associated with sadness.

-Now that you have so many riddles in your brain, try to watch authentic content and find instances of native speakers using them.
-For example, try to listen for riddles in YouTube videos, English language podcasts and video-focused language learning programs like FluentU.
+Now that you know so many riddles in English, try to watch authentic content and find instances of native speakers using them.
+For example, you could try listening for riddles in YouTube videos, English language podcasts and video-focused language learning programs like FluentU.